 1. IF YOUR BUDGET IS TIGHT, LET YOUR TOP PRIORITY BE YOUR GUIDE

-If you are more interested in custom details in your home (e.g. window seats, crown molding, high-end appliances, custom cabinets, etc.), then focus your budget on the finishes rather than square footage.
+On the flip side, if you’re more interested in custom details in your home (e.g. window seats, crown molding, high-end appliances, custom cabinets, etc.), focus your budget on your finishes and custom details over your square footage.

 2. IF YOU GO OVER BUDGET IN ONE AREA, GO UNDER IN ANOTHER AREA

 This might be obvious, but just in case you didn’t think of it yet, I wanted to share this tip :).